 Borrowing money from a friend or family member could be a good option if you have that possibility.
 You will pay a lower interest rate (or no interest at all, depending upon the generosity of your benefactor) than with a commercial bank.
 You can also have more flexibility regarding payment timelines and amounts.
 With that said, a friend or family member may end up taking a more vested interest in the day-to-day activities of your small business.
 This is something you have to consider, as you certainly don’t wish to strain any of your relationships.

-Simply put, you remain in control of your business.
+Simply put, with a small business loan, you remain in control of your business.

 As cliche as it sounds, “you have to spend money to make money”.
 You cannot expect to generate profits if you are unable to hire the appropriate staff to meet the demands of your customers.
-You can only rely on word of mouth and social media to spread the news of your small business before it will be necessary to invest in a more thorough marketing plan and strategy.
-You will not be able to successfully expand if you continue to work out of a cramped space that is making it increasingly difficult to work effectively.
+You can only rely on word of mouth and social media to spread the news of your small business if you don’t have the money to invest in a solid marketing plan.
+You will not be able to expand your business if you continue to work in a cramped space that makes it increasingly difficult to work effectively.

 All of these are but a few examples of ways in which you and your small business can benefit from a small business loan.
-These can be costly endeavors and it may be a more financially sound choice to utilize a small business loan, rather than deplete savings in order to achieve your goals of growth.
+They can be costly endeavors and it may be a more financially sound choice to utilize a small business loan, rather than deplete savings in order to grow.

 The simple fact is that while no one really relishes the idea of accruing debt by taking out a small business loan, in many cases the return on investment (ROI) can outweigh the interest being paid.
 In fact, in many cases, you may be able to pay off the loan ahead of schedule.
 This could be the case, for example, if another business is closing and you have the opportunity to purchase their inventory for a great price, thus increasing your own inventory and capacity.
 Not only will this help your wallet, but it will also build your creditworthiness if you need to take out another loan at some point down the road.